Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 -   **Note**: This firewall rule is not recommended for production level systems but for this demo is acceptable.
 You will want to set this rule to the IP range of your secure system.

+- Click on overview on the left blade.

 - Create the second database by clicking **New Database** On the right panel top
     - Database name : Dso